Becoming a LifeWays Representative Program

 The process to become a LifeWays Representative is as follows:

-- Applicant completes the Representative Program Application and submits it to the Representative Programs Director, along with a $200 application fee.
+- Applicant completes the Representative Program Application, including a self-assessment of the program, and submits it to the Representative Programs Director, along with a $200 application fee.
 This non-refundable fee helps to pay the LifeWays consultant, who will observe the applicant’s program.

 - The applicant’s program will be included in the LifeWays North America listing as an “Aligned Program”, while the application process is active.
 Once the application process is complete and Representative Program status has been granted, then the listing will be changed to “Representative Program”.